susheelOyo01/supply-made-easy/README.md

 # How to use these.

-- Clone the repo. <git clone https://github.com/susheeloyo01/supply-api-made-easy>
-- Go to a particular folder eg:<cd mrc-sync>
-- Make sure that you have node.js installed in your laptop.
+***Make sure that you have node.js installed in your laptop.***
-- Open index.js, their is a commented section where you have to use some variables like oyo_id, property_id etc, fill it.
-- Run <node index.js>
+- Clone the repo. <git clone https://github.com/susheeloyo01/supply-made-easy>
+- get into cloned folder <cd supply-made-easy>
+- run file you want :<node mrc-sync.js>